jmelowry/repo-relay/README.md

 # repo-relay

-repo-relay is a CLI tool built with Python, streamlining codebase transformation into markdown or HTML documentation.
-It's crafted to facilitate code reviews, documentation, and research dissemination within DevOps and SRE workflows.
+repo-relay is a command-line tool developed in Python that simplifies converting codebases into markdown or HTML documentation.
+It's designed to support code reviews, create documentation, and share research

 ## Quick Start